GSEA-MSigDB/ssGSEA-gpmodule/docs/v10/test.md

 of a sample and gene set.
 Each ssGSEA enrichment score represents the degree to which the genes in a particular gene set are coordinately up- or down-regulated within a sample.

+**NOTE:** with the release of v10.0.1, this module was renamed from "ssGSEAProjection" to just "ssGSEA".

 ## Discussion